 NW Water & Sewer tapper bonds.

 The Northwestern Water & Sewer District requires every licensed sewer tapper to file a $25,000 bond naming the District as obligee for the current license year.
-Ours is $750 flat — 3% of the bond amount, the same for every contractor.
-Five-minute application, no credit check.
+Ours is $125 flat — the price our carrier sets for this bond, the same for every contractor.
+The bond issues the moment you pay — no credit review of any kind, not even a soft pull.

 Required for your NW Water & Sewer District tapper license — filed with the District